nilenso/kulu-backend/README.md

 ###### OS X
 + `brew install elasticsearch@2.4`

-+ Install the KOPF UI plugin to handle all ES administration: https://github.com/lmenezes/elasticsearch-kopf in `/usr/local/var/lib/elasticsearch/plugins`
++ Install the KOPF UI plugin to handle all ES administration: https://github.com/lmenezes/elasticsearch-kopf in `/usr/local/var/lib/elasticsearch/plugins` (Note: This is no longer active)

 + Run `elasticsearch`